 Tracking a website visitor’s IP activity within multiple websites (domains and subdomains) is one of the great features of TraceMyIP.
-It allows you to conduct an IP address or a visitor ID surveillance across multiple websites.
-This means that if a specific visitor navigated more than one of the websites that belong to you, the visitor tracker would allow you to see all websites and pages that were visited by this visitor over time.
+It allows you to conduct IP address or visitor ID surveillance across multiple websites.
+This means that if a specific visitor navigated more than one of the websites that belong to you, the visitor tracker would allow you to see all websites and pages that were visited by this same visitor over time.

 - TAG the visitor

 - Go to “My Contact” and located the tagged visitor

 - Click on the “Activity” link located under the visitor’s name